Yes, I know breast milk is best, but…

 My beautiful boobs were made for men – but not this one.

-So a few days after birth, once my son had the creamy goodness of colostrum, I changed my plan.
+So a few days after birth, once my son had the creamy goodness of colostrum (trust me, I struggled with that too), I changed my plan.
 Boo would be combination fed.

 Then I experienced the sort of pressure women talk about.
-The ‘just persevere’ line, the ‘breast is best’ comment and so forth.
+The ‘just persevere’ line, the ‘breast is best’ comments and so forth.
 Now, I’m strong woman and aint no one going to make me feel bad or guilty.
 In fact I felt proud of what I had achieved especially as I had expressed for a good month.

 Good on anyone who can breastfeed, whether that’s exclusively or a little, but it was not for me and I feel no shame or guilt saying that.
 Noone knows my body better than me, and I’ll continue to listen to myself.